GustavoAN0508/Products-management/README.md

 <strong>Product Management</strong>

-Product Management is a simple Python-based system for managing products.
+Product Management is a simple Python-based system for managing products in portuguese.
 It allows you to add, remove, modify, and view products in an inventory, as well as export the data to a CSV file.
 Features

     Add products: Insert new products with name, price, and quantity.